 Herbie was no pansy.
 One evening we were cornered by a motley crew of three youths who appeared to relish the idea of pulping one fey Australian blond "with disaster in his face" and one black faggot, innocently munching on their ham crêpes at the end of some raucous night spent somewhere.
 I ineptly boxed at school and rumbled afterwards, so I wasn't a complete slouch with my fists.
 While I took on one lout with kicks and swings, Herbie took on two, before coming in to back me.

-Rosa Kleb never looked as good as Herbie did that night, marauding and ravaging with stilettos bared like shivs, shrieking with banshee pitch and clawing like a thresher in a sequined gown until the louts just gave up and slunk away.
+Rosa Kleb never looked as good as Herbie did that night, marauding and ravaging with stilettos bared like shivs, shrieking with banshee pitch and clawing like a sequined thresher until the louts just gave up and slunk away.
 It was over in ten seconds.

 One day at around 15, my unreconstructed father had schooled my teenaged sexuality with a memorably pithy adage: "If you ever tell me that you are homosexual, I will kill you."
 Delivered with a clipped Eastern European English accent that dripped with sanguineous forewarning, his Abrahamic counsel left a powerful impression, the opposite of what my father had calculated.